 I get it—everyone is busy and things come up, but this is the most annoying part of any group project.
 Your schedule is not more important than anyone else’s.

-In the real world you won’t be able to cancel on collaborative work meetings 30 minutes before, so practice keeping your word and show up when you say you will.
+In the real world, you won’t be able to cancel on collaborative work meetings 30 minutes before they start, so practice keeping your word and show up when you say you will.